Comparing orthogonal calculus and calculus with Reality: A cofree model for calculus with Reality

 and the source and target are cofibrant. \end{proof}

 Let $\s^\es{U}[G_n]$ denote the category of $\es{U}$-spectra with a $G_n$-action.
 For orthogonal calculus this is precisely the category $\s^\mbf{O}[O(n)]$ of orthogonal spectra with a $O(n)$-action and for calculus with Reality this is the category $\s^\mbf{R}[U(n)]$ of \emph{real spectra} with a $U(n)$-action, see e.g.,~\cite[\S5]{TaggartReality}.
-For calculus with Reality, the adjunction between free and cofree $C_2$-spaces induces an equivalence of $\infty$-categories between the underlying $\infty$-categories of the categories of \emph{real spectra} with a $U(n)$-action.
+For calculus with Reality, the adjunction between free and cofree $C_2$-spaces induces a Quillen equivalence between the categories of \emph{real spectra} with a $U(n)$-action.

 \begin{prop} Let $n$ be a non-negative integer.
 The adjoint pair